 What prompted this rampage?
 Deficit spending.
-Insolvent from funding wars against both European Protestantism and the Ottoman Empire, Philip declared Spain bankrupt in late 1575.
-The chronic lack of pay for his armies led to mutinies and pillage, with Antwerp’s sacking a year later being the most infamous.
+Insolvent from funding simultaneous wars against Protestantism in Europe and the Islamic Ottomans encroaching from the east, Philip declared Spain bankrupt at the end of 1575As he had done in 1557, 1560, and 1569, and would do again in 1596.
+All the treasure in the New World was still not enough..
+The chronic lack of pay for his armies led to mutinies and pillage, with Antwerp’s sacking a year later being the most infamous example.
 Nearly eight thousand people were killed.

-An English account of the Sack of Antwerp was written by an eyewitness who was in the city on government business.
+An account of the Sack of Antwerp was written by an English eyewitness who happened to be there doing business for Elizabeth’s government.
 That eyewitness was George Gascoigne.
-I hope you didn’t think I’ve been making all this up.
+I can’t make this stuff up.

-George returned to London on the 21st.
-He filed his report with the Privy Council, then quickly published his tale as a pamphlet, 1576’s analogue to blogging.
+George survived the turmoil, returning to London on 21 November.
+He reported to the Privy Council, then quickly published his account in a pamphlet, 1576’s analogue to blogging.
 The spoyle of Antwerpe, Faithfully reported, by a true Englishman, who was present at the same.
 Novem 1576.
 Seene and allowed.
 The internet is a gift.

-The spoyle of Antwerpe reads like vintage Georgian prose, colourful in its detail, though the death toll of 17,000 is hyperbole.
-Nor is it without humour, despite its grim subject.
+The spoyle of Antwerpe reads like vintage Georgian prose, colourful in detail though his death toll of 17,000 is sensational hyperbole.
+Nor is his story without humour, despite its grim subject.
 But while George did see the Sack and lived to tell the tale, the tale he told was a brazen hoax.
 Witty, wicked George lifted nearly all of what he Faithfully reported out of an anonymous Dutch pamphlet that he brought home with him.
 Lock, stock, and most of the barrel.
-This explains why he didn’t put his name on his version, forgoing the credit he was usually quick to claim.
+This explains why he didn’t put his name on his version, forgoing the credit he was usually eager to claim.
 It’s not that he couldn’t have written an original narrative, but he wanted to cash in before the hot story cooled off.
-George was always stone broke (or worse), and writing his own pamphlet would have taken more time and reduced the proceeds.
-This wasn’t Art, this was Commerce.
+George was always stone broke or worse, and writing his own pamphlet would have cost valuable time, reducing the proceeds.
+This was not Art, this was Commerce.